Book Review: Miss Peregrine’s Home for Peculiar Children by Ransom Riggs

 I intend to be a bit vague in this review as, other than the trailer and synopsis, I went into this book not knowing anything much about it, and I think it’s best read that way.

 I definitely think it is the photographs that really make this book – they are so creepy and unnerving that they just draw you in.
-Everything creates such a sense of mystery, that you can’t help by want to find out what’s going on.
-I loved that the photographs were real Victorian photos that inspired the story, rather than being created specifically for the book (and it just makes them all the more disturbing once you know this fact).
-It adds something special and even though I very much enjoyed the story, I can’t help but want to know the real stories and people behind these snapshots.
+Everything creates such a sense of mystery that you can’t help by wanting to find out what’s going on.
+I loved that the photographs were real Victorian photos that inspired the story rather than being created specifically for the book (and it just makes them all the more disturbing once you know this fact).
+It adds something special, and even though I very much enjoyed the story, I can’t help but want to know the real stories and people behind these snapshots.

 I loved the whole look and feel of Miss Peregrine.
-Vintage photography, the Victorian era, add in the promise of what looked to be a deliciously creepy ghost story, set in a different period and I was hooked.
+Vintage photography, the Victorian era, added in the promise of what looked to be a deliciously creepy ghost story set in a different period, and I was hooked.

 Aside from the wonderfully creative peculiar children (who I felt shined whenever they were in a scene and who I hope we get to know much better in the next book), I felt the characterization was a little off.
-The villains were a bit too cartoon-like at times and I wished we could have understood their motives a bit better.
-Jacob was a strange protagonist and I never quite clicked with him, though I’m not really sure why.
+The villains were a bit too cartoon-like at times, and I wished we could have understood their motives better.
+Jacob was a strange protagonist, and I never quite clicked with him, though I’m not really sure why.
 Often he would come out with words or phrases that made him sound about 70 years old instead of a teenager.
-Despite these slight issues, the story was engaging and the strong sense of mystery and strangeness meant I was intrigued to discover what exactly was going on.
+Despite these slight issues, the story was engaging, and the strong sense of mystery and strangeness meant I was intrigued to discover what exactly was going on.

-Miss Peregrine starts off quite slow and builds up, to begin with we focus on the stories Jacob’s grandfather used to tell him and witness Jacob dealing with a traumatic event that leads him to seek out the truth of the peculiar children.
-The second half does get complicated and I have to admit that I really had to focus and re-read some sections to fully grasp what was going on in places.
+Miss Peregrine starts off quite slow and builds up.
+To begin with, we focus on the stories Jacob’s grandfather used to tell him and witness Jacob dealing with a traumatic event that leads him to seek out the truth about the peculiar children.
+The second half does get complicated, and I have to admit that I really had to focus and re-read some sections to fully grasp what was going on in places.
 I enjoyed it all, even though the tone and feel of the book altered drastically in the second part.